mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 The **Snmp-Engine** component of MMITSS builds upon the [Net-SNMP](http://www.net-snmp.org/wiki/index.php/Main_Page) library and provides simple JSON based APIs to monitor (through `get` requests) or manage (through `set` requests) the [NTCIP-1202](https://www.ntcip.org/wp-content/uploads/2018/11/NTCIP1202v0219f.pdf) compliant traffic actuated signal controllers.

 ## Work-flow
+The Snmp-Engine component establishes and maintains a single SNMP session with the target SNMP device.
+This session is reused for all `get` and `set` requests.

-To monitor a particular SNMP object (having a defined OID) in the target SNMP device, a JSON formatted SnmpGet request can be sent to the Snmp-Engine as a UDP packet.
-An example of such JSON formatted SnmpGet request is as follows:
+To monitor a particular SNMP object (having a defined OID) in the target SNMP device, a JSON formatted SnmpGetRequest can be sent to the Snmp-Engine as a UDP packet.
+An example of such JSON formatted SnmpGetRequest is as follows:
 ```
 {
     "MsgType": "SnmpGetRequest",
     "OID": "1.3.6.1.4.1.1206.3.5.2.9.44.1.1"
 }
 ```
-After receiving such request, the Snmp-Engine forwards this request to the target SNMP device.
-After target SNMP device responds with the value of that OID, SnmpEngine formulates a JSON string containing the value of the requested OID and sends it back to the requestor's UDP socket.
-An example of the SnmpGetResponse (corresponding to above SnmpGet request) is as follows:
+Upon receiving such request, the Snmp-Engine forwards this request to the target SNMP device.
+After the target SNMP device responds with the value corresponding to the questioned OID, Snmp-Engine formulates a JSON string containing the value of the requested OID and sends it back to the **requestor's UDP socket**.
+An example of the SnmpGetRequestResponse (corresponding to above SnmpGetRequest) is as follows:
 ```
 {
     "MsgType": "SnmpGetRequestResponse",